daniel-olson-code/pipeline/README.md

 status:
     python
-    $ testing  # <-- "scope" a lower scope will be given less priority over higher scopes.
+    $ testing-small  # <-- "scope" for a single step.
+A lower scope will be given less priority over higher scopes.
 See PIPE_WORKER_SCOPES in `.env` file get_status
     example.py